fk1blow/klynt/README.md

   * `url` which is the endpoint of the resource
   * `model` transform the raw response into the provided struct
   * `handler` passes the response handler's(module) `handle/2` function
-  * `segment` additional string segments appended to the url of the resource

 _See more examples inside the test module!_